 The Middle East (defined here as the Arabian Gulf and its periphery) has long flourished as one of the wealthiest regions of the world.
-Sustained current account surpluses (i.e., when the value of exports is higher than the value of imports) and low domestic absorption capacity has meant that the region has one of the highest investible surpluses in the world.
-This surplus has propelled the region as an influential player on the global commercial stage, complementing its already-important political presence.
+Sustained current account surpluses (i.e., when the value of exports is higher than the value of imports) and low domestic absorption capacity have meant that the region has one of the highest investible surpluses in the world.
+This surplus has propelled the region as an influential player on the global commercial stage, complementing its already important political presence.

 At a more strategic level, COVID-19 has created business model changes which present a unique, market-defining opportunity for those with deep pockets, including capital pools in the Middle East.
 This hunt for deals is reminiscent of the 2008-09 global financial crisis when Qatar and Abu Dhabi invested billions of dollars in groups including Barclays, Credit Suisse, Volkswagen, Porsche and Daimler.